TomStrong/Com528-Assessment/docs/documentation.md

 | TC14 | UC14 | Tomcat server is running.<br/> Tester is on *PoS* page and has inputted:<br/>*Option* = "2" | 1. *Cancel* button is clicked. | The device returns to the front screen.|
 | TC15 | UC15 | Tomcat server is running.| 1. "http://localhost:8080/Com528-Assessment/badpage" is entered into URL. | Error page displayed with link to the home page. |

-## Development Design Structure ##

-This project uses Agile ICONIX processes to detail and map out the application.
-The reason for using the ICONIX process is that it allows developers move from use cases to coding the application quickly and reliably.
-As this is only a small project Proper agile methodologies have not been implemented, however if in the future the application were to be developed into a large scale program, the use of agile would be effective in ensuring fast and reliable development.

-It is important to note that the ICONIX process does not completely follow agile methodology. contrasting agile, the philosophy behind ICONIX is that UML diagrams are vital in keeping the code structured correctly and therefore as close to the customer requirements as possible.

-A key principle of agile methodology is improving collaboration and communication within the team, something that the development team for this project upheld throughout, with daily meetings expressing concerns and talking about what has and needs to be done to complete the task.

-In ICONIX process it is important that the requirements are correct from the beginning, this was acheived by creating and analysing UML diagrams as shown below.
-The analysis of UML creates a robust definition of the requirements of the application by removing all ambiguity.
-To sustain the robustness of the application design, the code and UML diagrams were compared and analysed throughout the development process, keeping the code as accurate as possible to the requirements.

-## Use case text ##

-Use case text defines the requirements of the application, these are stated at the <a href="#Requirement-Brief">top of the page</a>.

 ## UML Diagrams

 ### **Class UML Diagrams**

-Class diagrams were created using easyUML, more information can be found [here](https://github.com/ossdcfos/easyuml)
+The projects class diagrams were created using easyUML.
+More information can be found [here](https://github.com/ossdcfos/easyuml)

 **Client Class UML Diagram**

+**TO DO** explain

 ![Client Class Diagram](ClassDiagram/ClientClassDiagram.png)

-**TO DO**
-explain

 **Web Class UML Diagram**

+**TO DO** explain

 ![Web Class Diagram](ClassDiagram/WebClassDiagram.png)

-**TO DO**
-explain

 ### **Use Case UML Diagram**

-Use cases are actions that perform tasks, they are the functions of the app.
+Use cases are actions that perform tasks, and therefore functions of the app.

-The use case diagram outlines the objects; such as people, systems and organisations; required for the application to function properly and their relationships.
+The use case diagram outlines the objects, such as people, systems and organisations, required for the application to function properly along with their relationships.

 Realtionships are split into categories:

-- Association Relationships are shown with lines, these are specified in the key of the image below.
+- Association Relationships - shown with lines.
+These are specified in the key of the diagram below.

-- Include - Base use case requires included use case in order to complete the task.
+- &lt;&lt;include&gt;&gt; - base use case requires included use case in order to complete the task.

-- Extend -  Base use case can require extension use cases to complete the task, however extensions are not always necessary for task completion.
+- &lt;&lt;extend&gt;&gt; -  base use case can require extension use cases to complete the task, however extensions are not always necessary for task completion.

-- Generalisation - Parent use case has children, parent is essentially a generalisation of the child use cases.
+- Generalisation - a parent use case has children.
+The parent is essentially a generalisation of the child use cases.

 ![Use Case UML Diagram](UMLDiagrams/UseCaseDiagram.jpg)

 ### **Robustness UML Diagram**

+**TO DO** explain

 ![Robustness Analysis Diagram](UMLDiagrams/RobustnessDiagram.jpg)

-**TO DO**
-explain

 ### **Sequence Diagram**

+**TO DO** explain

 ![Sequence Diagram](UMLDiagrams/SequenceDiagram.jpg)

-**TO DO**
-explain